containers/podman/docs/source/markdown/podman-build.1.md

 specified, `podman` will assume that the specified group name is also a suitable user name to use as the default setting for this option.

+**NOTE:** When this option is specified by a rootless user, the specified mappings are relative to the rootless usernamespace in the container, rather than being relative to the host as it would be when run rootful.

 #### **--userns-gid-map-group**=*group*

 Specifies that a GID mapping which should be used to set ownership, at the